 Academic policies for TST's graduate (advanced) degrees are recommended by the Graduate Studies Council (formerly the Advanced Degree Council) of the Toronto School of Theology (TST) and approved by TST's Academic Council.
 Members of the GSC are appointed from the participating colleges, the University of Toronto and the TST Graduate Students' Association.
 GSC policies must be congruent with the accrediting standards of the Association of Theological Schools in the United States and Canada (ATS); and government statutes and regulations.
 In addition, these policies as they pertain to the conjoint degrees must be congruent with the Memorandum of Agreement among the TST, the participating colleges and the University of Toronto; and with the policies of the Ontario Universities Council on Quality Assurance.

-Academic policies are administered collaboratively by the Director, Graduate Centre for Theological Studies, Graduate Coordinator, Graduate Centre for Theological Studies and by the Director for Graduate Degree Studies in the student's college of registration (college Graduate Director).
+Academic policies are administered collaboratively by the GCTS Director, Graduate Petitions Committee, and the Director for Graduate Degree Studies in the student's college of registration (College Graduate Director).